Detail of an illustrative print depicting a mealybug infestation on a stapelia

 • Rubbing alcohol: 91% isopropyl alcohol, use in a spray bottle or dab directly on insects with q-tips.

-• Dawn dish soap: a small amount in water in a spray bottle works wonders on a lot of garden pests including ants.
-Less than half a teaspoon is plenty.
+• Dawn dish soap: a small amount in water in a spray bottle works wonders on a lot of garden pests including ants and aphids.
+Less than half a teaspoon in a bottle of water is plenty.

 • Horticultural sulfur: say, didn't I mention this for root rot too?!
 Sulfur can kill and help dissuade mealybug infestations, as well as spider mites.
 Sprinkle on the soil as a preventative, or mix in water to give your plants a spritz.